-Orion is a member of the Energy Efficiency Programme coordinated by the Confederation of Finnish Industries EK the aim of which is to cut energy consumption by 9% by 2016 from the 2005 level.
-Commitment to the programme has activated Orion to both fix spots and equipment causing direct loss and waste of energy and to prevent the possibility of unnecessary energy consumption already in the planning phase of constructions.
-Without the already implemented energy conservation investments, the production operations would, undoubtedly, consume considerably more energy than today, observing the higher uptimes at all sites and the transition from single shifts to multiple work shifts in an increasing number of functions.
+The Orion Group with its operations in Finland is a member of the Energy Efficiency Programme coordinated by the Confederation of Finnish Industries EK, the aim of which is to cut energy consumption by 9% by 2016 from the 2005 level.
+The member companies report annual details on their progress into a database maintained by Motiva Oy.
+The Orion figures presented under indicator EN5 and EN7 are sourced from the Motiva database, and they comprise implemented activities.
+The megawatts saved are estimated outcomes calculated using the guidelines provided by the Programme.

+Commitment to the Programme, which was started in 2008, has activated Orion's organisations to both fix spots and equipment causing direct loss and waste of energy and to prevent the possibility of unnecessary energy consumption already when planning constructions.
+Without the already implemented energy conservation investments, the production operations would, undoubtedly, consume considerably more energy than today.